I Still Know What You Did Last Summer (1997) review – So bad it’s good?

 Since it is rainy season, the resort is pretty much abandoned.
 That means that our main-cast are all alone aside from a few staff members and an uncredited Jack Black playing an obnoxious, dread-lock wearing stoner.

-I Still Know What You Did Last Summer turns the dial up on some of the stuff that made the original movie so popular, despite it being pretty awful.
+I Still Know What You Did Last Summer turns the dial up on some of the stuff that made the original movie so popular.
 The kills are a bit more interesting, the mystery element has a couple more layers, and the humour is more prevalent.
 Jack Black, for example, is there purely to bring a few laughs to keep things enjoyable when people aren’t being splayed in half.
 There are a few points that made me laugh quite a lot, actually.

 The most noticeable thing of all might be the increased level of thigh staring of its insanely gorgeous lead Jennifer Love Hewitt.
 Whereas the first movie was a bit cheeky with down blouse shots and the occasional bit of cleavage.
 This movie is legitimately lecherous.

-She throws on a soaking white robe, when she gets out of the shower, in one scene and it is legitimately like a wet t-shirt contest.
+She throws on a soaking white robe when she gets out of the shower, in one scene.
+It is legitimately presented like a wet t-shirt contest.
 Another scene sees the camera pan slowly down her body as she strips to a bikini.
 It’s hard not to feel a bit sorry for her as she was never comfortable with being a sex symbol.
 Needless to say, this is one of the elements that made the original popular so it is doubled down on.

 I think it’s supported by some better performances, as well.
 Hewitt feels a lot more natural in this movie.
 She’s really at ease with the character, good with the physical stuff, and really natural throughout.
 Mehki Phifer is decent, Prinze Jr. is fine, Jack Black is over the top fun, and even side characters like Jennifer Esposito and Bill Cobbs bring a little something.
 It feels like this sequel doesn’t take itself anywhere near as seriously as the original.